BHoM/RFEM5_Toolkit/README.md

 # RFEM_Toolkit

 This toolkit allows interoperability between the BHoM and Dlubal RFEM.
-Enables creation, manipulation and reading of structural finite element analysis models and analysis results.
-Etc.
+It enables the creation, manipulation and reading of structural finite element analysis models and analysis results.
-...

-https://www.dlubal.com/en/products/rfem-fea-software/what-is-rfem
+More information on RFEM can be found on Dlubal product page: https://www.dlubal.com/en/products/rfem-fea-software/what-is-rfem

 ### Known Versions of Software Supported
 Dlubal RFEM 5.21

 Dlubal RFEM 5.19

 Dlubal RFEM 5.17

 ### Documentation
-For more information about functionality see the RFEM_Toolkit wiki [here]()
+For more information about functionality see the RFEM_Toolkit wiki [here](https://github.com/BHoM/RFEM_Toolkit/wiki)

 ---
 This toolkit is part of the Buildings and Habitats object Model.
 Find out more on our [wiki](https://github.com/BHoM/documentation/wiki) or at [https://bhom.xyz](https://bhom.xyz/)